realworldocaml/book/en/12c-sexprs.md

 end
 ```

-An s-expression is in essence a nested parenthetical list whose atomic
+An s-expression can be thought of as a tree where each node contains a
+list of its children, and where the leaves of the tree are strings.

-values are strings.
-The `Sexp` module in Core comes with functionality
+The `Sexp` module in Core comes with functionality for parsing and
-for parsing and printing s-expressions.
+printing s-expressions.

 ```ocaml
 # let sexp =